liveinsights/www.liveinsights.co/README.md

 # ExpressJS on Plesk

+For this demo, I am using Rootpal's Implementation of Plesk.

 # Step 1 - Create HTTP Basic Credentials on Github

 a.
 Create New [Personal Access Token](https://github.com/settings/tokens/new)